Seasonal Preparation and Boat Repair

 The electrical system is another area that requires attention after a long period of inactivity.
 Start by checking all electrical connections, including wiring, lights, and switches.
 Corrosion can occur over time, so clean and tighten any loose connections.

 The second of all test all lights, including navigation lights, cabin lights and deck lights of the boat.
+Performing these electrical checks ensures that your boat is not only safe but also compliant with maritime regulations.

 Hull Maintenance and Repair